sailfishos/docs.sailfishos.org/Support/Help_Articles/Android_App_Support/README.md

   </span>
 </div>

-There are also other Android app stores (see examples below), some of which we have tried out, and it is possible to download these stores to your Sailfish device and install apps from there.
+There are also other Android app stores (see examples below) we have tried out, whose client apps can be installed on your Sailfish device to download and install Android apps.
-Some examples of other app stores:

 * APKpure  (see this [**help article**](/Support/Help_Articles/Android_App_Support/APKPure/))
-* [**F-Droid**](https://f-droid.org/en/) (can be installed from Marketplaces of Jolla Store)
+* [**F-Droid**](https://f-droid.org/en/) client app (can be installed from category "Marketplaces" of Jolla Store)
-* Aurora Store (can be installed from F-Droid)
+* [Aurora Store app](https://f-droid.org/en/packages/com.aurora.store/) (can be installed from F-Droid)
 * [**Amazon**](https://www.amazon.com/gp/mas/get/amazonapp)

 ### Note regarding the Google Play Store